DeViL303/MultiServer3-NautilusFork/README.md

 ![image](https://github.com/DeViL303/MultiServer3-NuatilusFork/assets/24411577/fbc2f728-4c22-4f3d-9c2f-00091be53052)

 Note: Scene IDs aka Channel IDs are very important to instancing in playstation home.
 If 2 scenes share a Scene ID in SceneList.xml then players will be put into same instance.
-This means generally each scene must have a unique Scene ID but in some cases where scenes are similar enough it might be possible to share IDs
+This means generally each scene must have a unique Scene ID but in some cases where scenes are similar enough it might be possible to share IDs.

 ## Usage
 - Enter a number between 1 and 65535, Click Encrypt
-- Also accepts hyphen separated ranges for bulk genration
+- Also accepts hyphen separated ranges for bulk generation

 ## Options
-- Legacy Mode when enabled allow for generation of early type IDs to suit early home builds.
+- Legacy Mode when enabled allows for generation of early type IDs to suit earlier home builds.
 Leave this option disabled for 1.8x

-# Tool 1: Scene ID Decrypter
+# Tool 2: Scene ID Decrypter

 ![image](https://github.com/DeViL303/MultiServer3-NuatilusFork/assets/24411577/4e5679fa-3fe0-4cf4-b393-651b15a7384c)

 Note: Scene IDs aka Channel IDs are very important to instancing in playstation home.
 If 2 scenes share a Scene ID in SceneList.xml then players will be put into same instance.
-This means generally each scene must have a unique Scene ID but in some cases where scenes are similar enough it might be possible to share IDs
+This means generally each scene must have a unique Scene ID but in some cases where scenes are similar enough it might be possible to share IDs.

 ## Usage
 - Enter one or more Scene IDs (space, comma line separated)
-- You can also drag a plaintext SceneList.xml into the right hand side of the tab (not on the input or output textbox) and it will decrypt all.
+- You can also *drag a plaintext SceneList.xml into the right hand side of the tab and it will parse it and decrypt all IDs.
+  * Dont drag it onto the input or output textbox

 ## Options
-- Legacy Mode when enabled allow for decryption of early type IDs to suit early home builds.
+- Legacy Mode when enabled allows for decryption of early type IDs to suit earlier home builds.
 Leave this option disabled for 1.8x